udhtaz/udhtaz/README.md

 ### 🔬 **About Me**
 - 🎓 MSc.
 Systems Engineering | BSc.
 Chemical Engineering
-- 🧠 Highly Skilled and kwnoledgable in **LLMs, RAG, Computer Vision, and MLOps**
+- 🧠 Highly Skilled and experienced with **LLMs, RAG, Computer Vision, and MLOps**
 - 🌍 Industry experience in **Global FMCG, Fintech, and AI-driven automation**

 ---